hashcube/doc/native/android-setup.md

 What is the name of your organizational unit?
   [Unknown]:  SDK
 What is the name of your organization?
-  [Unknown]:  Hashcube
+  [Unknown]:  Game Closure
 What is the name of your City or Locality?
   [Unknown]:  Mountain View
 What is the name of your State or Province?
   [Unknown]:  CA
 What is the two-letter country code for this unit?
   [Unknown]:  US
-Is CN=Bob Baxter, OU=SDK, O=Hashcube, L=Mountain View, ST=CA, C=US correct?
+Is CN=Bob Baxter, OU=SDK, O=Game Closure, L=Mountain View, ST=CA, C=US correct?
   [no]:  yes

 Generating 2,048 bit RSA key pair and self-signed certificate (SHA1withRSA) with a validity of 10,000 days
-	for: CN=Bob Baxter, OU=SDK, O=Hashcube, L=Mountain View, ST=CA, C=US
+	for: CN=Bob Baxter, OU=SDK, O=Game Closure, L=Mountain View, ST=CA, C=US
 Enter key password for <bearded bobs>
 	(RETURN if same as keystore password):
 [Storing beards.keystore]
 ~~~

-You will want to copy your keystore to a convenient location and then reference it in the `config.json` file in the root of your Hashcube DevKit folder.
+You will want to copy your keystore to a convenient location and then reference it in the `config.json` file in the root of your Game Closure DevKit folder.

 An example "android" section in DevKit's `config.json` file: